-If you’re on the fence about using social sharing buttons, consider if they’re bringing real value to your website, or if you just think they are integrated because they’ve become a standard feature on most websites.
+If you’re on the fence about using social sharing buttons, consider whether they’re bringing real value to your website.
+Or are they only there because they’ve become a standard feature on most websites?

 It’s important to remember that social sharing does not equal sales.
-You should never let your sharing status pull focus from your actual goal of driving sales.
+Don’t let your goal of increasing shares pull focus from your actual goal of driving sales.
 It’s a vanity metric that doesn’t offer the best insights into your marketing, especially when you can’t determine why people are sharing your content.

 How to Choose What’s Worth Sharing

 This isn’t to say that social sharing buttons never work—in fact, they do in many cases!
-But it’s not the best move for every website.
+But it’s not the best move for every page on every website.
 Store owners will need to look at their own content to see if they have something worth sharing.

-Will your products make someone likely to “pin now, look later” or earn the envy of their friends on Facebook?
+Are your products likely to make someone “pin now, look later”, or earn the envy of their friends on Facebook?
 If so, then by all means you should enable sharing buttons.

 Are you writing blog posts that can help to sell your products?
 If so, then you’ll want to enable sharing for Facebook and Twitter (and possibly other networks).